niklaskks/api-docs/source/index.md

 In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.

-## Push for new content via webhooks
+## Push for new content via web hooks

-On request, we can activate the push feature for new content: When a new text is generated MyAX will send a HTTP POST request to the webhook URL.
+On request, we can activate the push feature for new content: When a new text is generated MyAX will send a HTTP POST request to the web hook URL.

 It has a signature header to verify the integrity/authenticity and some data about the object and the text in the post data body.